Controversies surrounding Don Bradman

-During his career, there were many controversies involving Australian cricketer Don Bradman (1908-2001).
+During his career, there were many controversies involving Australian cricketer Sir Donald Bradman (1908–2001).

 During his playing career

 Bradman made a rapid rise from playing cricket for his hometown of Bowral in the southern highlands of New South Wales.
 Aged 19, he made a first-class debut for the NSW team in 1927–28 and first earned selection for the Australian Test side during the Ashes series of 1928–29.
 A score of 112 in the second innings of the third Test at Melbourne made him the youngest player to score a Test century.
 However, it was his performances during the 1930 Ashes series that first set him apart from his contemporaries.
 He broke myriad records (many of which still stand) in scoring 974 runs at an average of 139.

 Aloofness from teammates

 Bradman had a quiet, solitary off-field demeanour that first drew comment during his performances on the 1930 tour of England.
 Melbourne journalist Geoffrey Tebbutt, described Bradman's aloofness from his teammates in his subsequent book about the tour.
 He described Bradman's usual routine after play – Bradman would retire to his hotel room, write and listen to a phonograph.
-After scoring a world record of 334 runs in the Test match at Leeds, Bradman was given a cheque for £1000 - £75,000 today - by an admiring expatriate Australian businessman.
+After scoring a world record of 334 runs in the Test match at Leeds, Bradman was given a cheque for £1000 – £75,000 today – by an admiring expatriate Australian businessman.
 Tebbutt wrote that Bradman had not even offered to buy his teammates a round of drinks, let alone share the money.

 His exploits in England made him a national hero in Australia, and he received an overwhelming reception when he returned home.
 Bradman left his teammates on board their ship at Fremantle to attend welcoming functions in Adelaide, Melbourne, Goulburn, his hometown Bowral and Sydney, all organised by his employers.
 In Sydney, he received a brand new custom-built Chevrolet.
 The receptions and the level of adulation from the media and the public "embarrassed" him.

 Naturally, this type of focus on an individual in a team game had ramifications.
 Adding to the criticism offered by Tebbutt, the Australian vice-captain Vic Richardson commented that, "we could have played any team without Bradman, but we could not have played the blind school without [leg spin bowler] Clarrie Grimmett".